Subdivisions of Egypt: Economic regions

-Separate from administrative divisions, seven economic regions exist for planning purposes, as defined by the General Organization for Physical Planning (GOPP).
+Separate from administrative divisions, Egypt has seven economic regions for planning purposes, as defined by the General Organization for Physical Planning (GOPP).

 History

+Ancient history

+Upon unification of Egypt around 3100 BCE, ancient Egypt was fundamentally divided into two geographical macro-regions: Upper Egypt (the southern Nile Valley) and Lower Egypt (the northern Nile Delta).
+These were further subdivided into 42 administrative districts called nomes (22 in the South, 20 in the North), governed by appointed nomarchs.

+Medieval history

+After the 9th century, medieval Egypt transitioned from a unified provincial territory into a highly militarized independent state divided into macro-regions and micro-provinces.
+The central government controlled the country through cadastral land surveys (known as Rawk), which allocated lands as military fiefs (Iqta) to the ruling local elite.

+Modern history

 Centralization after the 1952 revolution

 Before the 1952 Egyptian revolution, state penetration of the rural areas was limited by the power of local notables.
 Under Nasser, land reform reduced those notables' socioeconomic dominance, and the peasants were incorporated into cooperatives, which transferred mass dependence from landlords to the government.
 The extension of officials into the countryside permitted the regime to bring development and services to the village.
 The local branches of the ruling party, the Arab Socialist Union (ASU), fostered a certain peasant political activism and coopted the local notables — in particular, the village headmen — and checked their independence from the regime.

-Until 1979, local government enjoyed limited power in Egypt's highly centralized state.
+Until 1979, local government enjoyed limited power in Egypt's highly centralised state.
 Under the central government, there were twenty-six governorates (27 today), which were subdivided into counties (In مركز ALA "center", plural: مراكز ALA), each of which was further subdivided into towns or villages.
 At each level, there was a governing structure that combined representative councils and government-appointed executive organs headed by governors, district officers, and mayors, respectively.
 Governors were appointed by the president, and they, in turn, appointed subordinate executive officers.
 The coercive backbone of the state apparatus ran downward from the Ministry of Interior through the governors' executive organs to the district police station and the village headman.